fl-sean03/MolSAIC/README.md

 #### Processing Modes

-MONET uses the object-based pipeline architecture by default.
+MolSAIC uses the object-based pipeline architecture by default.
 This approach has several advantages:
 - No intermediate files required for chained operations
 - Better memory efficiency
 - Debug mode for intermediate outputs